 IN: Bikash Singh

-OUT: Manvir Singh, Carlos França, Alexis Gomez, Mohammed Kadiri, Marc Andre Schmerböck, Mohammed Irshad, Vanlalzuidika, Bhaskar Roy, Samad Mallick, K Lalrinfela, Wahengbam Angousana Luwang, Robi Hansda, Sachu Siby, Tanmoy Ghosh, Thokchom James Singh
+OUT: Manvir Singh, Carlos França, Alexis Gomez, Mohammed Kadiri, Marc Andre Schmerböck, Mohammed Irshad, Vanlalzuidika, Bhaskar Roy, Samad Mallick, K Lalrinfela, Wahengbam Angousana Luwang, Robi Hansda (End of loan), Sachu Siby, Tanmoy Ghosh, Thokchom James Singh

 Mohun Bagan SG

-IN: Kiyan Nassiri, Robson Robinho, Mehtab Singh, Tekcham Abhishek Singh
+IN: Kiyan Nassiri, Robson Robinho, Mehtab Singh, Tekcham Abhishek Singh, Amey Ranawade

 OUT: Arsh Shaikh, Amandeep Singh, Ashique Kuruniyan, Nuno Reis, Greg Stewart

 Two consecutive times ISL Shield winners, Mohun Bagan Super Giant, have another busy summer window, adding further strength to their glittering squad.
-Although the club controversially withdrew from the AFC Champions League for the second consecutive year, they are participating in various competitions this season, having already secured the IFA Shield in October 2025.
+Despite facing an AFC ban due to their controversial withdrawal from the AFC Champions League 2 for the second consecutive time, they are hunting for trophies now that they have Sergio Lobera in the dugout.
 The most eye-catching transfer arguably has been of Robson Robinho from Brazilian side EC Água Santa.
 The forward shot to fame in the Bangladesh league with Basundhara Kings, scoring a mouth-watering 84 goals in 88 appearances for the club and hopes to add more to his tally in the Green and Maroon colours.
 Robson was a long-term target for the Mariners, but his signing became urgent in this window as the architect of the team, Greg Stewart, left the club.

 Kiyan Nassiri also rejoined the club after spending an unsuccessful season with Chennaiyin FC and became the second forward signing of the season.
 However, the focus has been more on defensive recruits from the Kolkata giant this time.
 They made two significant additions in that area of the field with the signing of Tekcham Abhishek Singh from Punjab FC and Mehtab Singh from Punjab FC.
-The left-back rose to prominence last season and was subject to a transfer war between the Kolkata giants, while the latter established himself as one of the finest in his role in the league and winning multiple titles with Mumbai City FC.
+The left-back rose to prominence last season and was subject to a transfer war between the Kolkata giants, while the latter established himself as one of the finest in his role in the league alongside winning multiple titles with Mumbai City FC.
 Meanwhile, the highlight departure from the club is of Ashique Kuruniyan, who joined Bengaluru FC.
+Meanwhile, Mohun Bagan was forced to secure a winter deal after Asish Rai's season ending injury with Amey Ranawade roped in as his replacement.
+Sergio Lobera's player joins after terminating his contract with Kerala Blasters despite moving to the club only last summer.

 Mumbai City FC

-IN: Jorge Pereyra Diaz, Amandeep Singh, Zothanpuia, Lalnuntluanga, Bijay Chhetri, Dhruv Alva
+IN: Jorge Pereyra Diaz, Amandeep Singh, Lalnuntluanga, Bijay Chhetri, Dhruv Alva, Nuno Reis, Sahil Panwar, Joni Kauko

-OUT: Daniel Lalhlimpuia, Jayesh Rane, Amey Ranawade, Mehtab Singh, Yoëll van Nieff, Bipin Singh, Seilenhang Lotjem (on loan), Nikolaos Karelis, Thaer Krouma, Jeremy Manzorro, Hardik Bhatt, Sahil Panwar, Vishal Joon
+OUT: Daniel Lalhlimpuia, Jayesh Rane, Amey Ranawade, Mehtab Singh, Yoëll van Nieff, Bipin Singh, Seilenhang Lotjem (on loan), Nikolaos Karelis, Thaer Krouma, Jeremy Manzorro, Hardik Bhatt, Sahil Panwar, Vishal Joon, Jon Toral, Tiri

 The team only finished sixth last season and was battered by Bengaluru FC in the playoffs, so changes were required.
 Mumbai City also lost key defender Mehtab Singh, who joined Mohun Bagan in a prized move and midfielder Jayesh Rane, both of whom played a significant role in the club’s success in the past seasons.
-After spending two seasons on loan at Odisha FC, Amey Ranawade left the club permanently to sign for Kerala Blasters.
-The islanders have prioritised the signing of more youth prospects this window, as proven by the capture of talents with an average age of 22.
+Even ISL’s patent defender, Tiri, has to leave with the league’s future hanging up in air at that time.
+However, there have been some positive incomings, like that of Nuno Reis, who will finally receive game minutes in the league after a forgetful time at Mohun Bagan, with Sahil Panwar also returning to the backline.
+Former Mohun Bagan midfielder Joni Kauko joins to significantly bolster the midfield.

 NorthEast United

-IN: Chema Núñez, Jairo Samperio, Lalrinzuala Lalbiaknia, Andy Rodriguez, Lalbiakdika
+IN: Jairo Samperio, Lalrinzuala Lalbiaknia, Andy Rodriguez, Lalbiakdika

-OUT: Hamza Regragui, Nestor Albiach, Mirshad K. Michu, Sumit Rathi, Mohammed Ali Bemammer, Phalguni Singh
+OUT: Hamza Regragui, Nestor Albiach, Mirshad K. Michu, Sumit Rathi, Mohammed Ali Bemammer, Phalguni Singh, Alaeddine Ajaraie (on loan), Chema Núñez (signed but released)

 Odisha FC

-OUT: Jerry Lalrinzuala, Diego Mauricio, Roy Krishna, Dorielton, Jerry Mawihmingthanga, Mourtada Fall, Raynier Fernandes
+OUT: Jerry Lalrinzuala, Diego Mauricio, Ahmed Jahouh, Roy Krishna, Dorielton, Jerry Mawihmingthanga, Mourtada Fall, Raynier Fernandes, Narendar Gahlot, Hugo Boumous (on loan), Amey Ranawade (End of loan)

 Punjab FC

-IN: Muhammad Uvais, Bijoy Varghese, Samir Zeljkovic, Dani Ramirez, Likmabam Rakesh (on loan), Pablo Santos, Effiong Nsungusi,
+IN: Muhammad Uvais, Bijoy Varghese, Samir Zeljkovic, Dani Ramirez, Pablo Santos, Effiong Nsungusi, Bede Osuji

-OUT: Tekcham Abhishek Singh, Filip Mrzljak, Ezequiel Vidal, Ivan Novoselec, Petros Giakoumakis, Luka Majcen, Kiran Chemjong, Asmir Suljic, Melroy Assisi, Samuel Kynshi, Tejas Krishna, Denechandra Meitei, Likmabam Rakesh
+OUT: Tekcham Abhishek Singh, Filip Mrzljak, Ezequiel Vidal, Ivan Novoselec, Petros Giakoumakis, Luka Majcen, Kiran Chemjong, Asmir Suljic, Melroy Assisi, Samuel Kynshi, Tejas Krishna, Denechandra Meitei, Ravi Kumar